 Crowdfunding is shaping the future of finance.
 No longer does investment belong to the few and no longer does launching a project mean having to go through all the required conditions of Venture Capital investment.
 There are now multiple platforms where users can crowdfund their dreams and projects into reality.

 In the Blockchain space, crowdfunding has become extremely popular.
-These campaigns usually occur in the form of ICOs (Initial Coin Offering), which consist in offering tokens from the project in exchange for Bitcoin, other cryptos or national currencies.
-ICOs have become so common that is not unusual to see a new one being launched more than once a week.
+These campaigns usually occur in the form of ICOs (Initial Coin Offering), which involve offering tokens from the project in exchange for Bitcoin, other cryptos or national currencies.
+ICOs gained enormous popularity in 2017 and 2018.
 However, it can be very hard to tell the good apart from the bad.

 While there are projects that seek to solve this problem, like the Wings platform which is currently being developed.
 In this platform, projects are vetted by a decentralized community of WINGS token holders.
 These token holders can forecast the success of a certain project or its funding campaign, allowing investors to easily get a prediction of how successful a project can be without having to research it himself and without having to trust a single centralized entity.